15 Ways to Clear a Clogged Milk Duct

-A bunch of breastfeeding veteran mamas share how they successfully cleared their clogged milk ducts.
+A bunch of breastfeeding veteran mamas who’ve all experienced a clogged duct share how they successfully cleared it.

 (this post may contain affiliate links)